Important Legal Notice

 Trafigura recognises the importance of data protection.
 We understand and value your rights to autonomy and control over how, when and why your personal data is used.
 Given this remains an evolving area, we are firmly committed to ensuring compliance with applicable regulatory and legal requirements, as is reflected in this Notice.

 For the purposes of applicable data protection and privacy laws, the data controller is Trafigura Limited (company number 02737924) of 14 St. George Street, London W1S 1FE, United Kingdom.

-This Policy explains what Personal data we collect, how we may use and manage it and the rights you have in relation to your Personal data.
-Before you provide us with any Personal data or browse our Websites, you should read through this Policy in full and make sure that you are comfortable with our privacy practices.
+This Notice explains what personal data we collect, how we may use and manage it and the rights you have in relation to your personal data.
+Before you provide us with any personal data or browse our Websites (as defined below), you should read through this Notice in full and make sure that you are comfortable with our privacy practices.

-Trafigura collects Personal data from a range of individuals in the context of its business activities, including:
+Trafigura collects personal data from a range of persons in the context of its business activities, including:

-- representatives of our suppliers, customers and other business contacts;
+- representatives of suppliers, customers and other business contacts;

 - users of our Websites;